Kuppadi

 Kuppadi is a village near Sultan Bathery in Wayanad district in the state of Kerala, India.The famous St Mary's College, Sulthan Bathery is situated in this village.

 Population

-Kuppadi Village Total population is 26662 and number of houses are 6328.
-Female Population is 50.6%.
-Village literacy rate is 80.7% and the Female Literacy rate is 39.8%.
+According to 2011 Indian census, Kuppadi Village total population is 26662 and number of families are 6328.
+Female population is 50.6%.
+Village literacy rate is 90.53% and the female Literacy rate is 87.86%.